 “Consuming food within an 8-h window can safely facilitate weight loss in subjects with obesity.”

 How Long Can You Do Time-Restricted Eating?

 Scientists have not yet examined the effects of long-term fasting.
 However, most studies have shown that time-restricted eating between 8 weeks to 12 weeks is safe.

-Essential Tips for Doing Time-Restricted Eating, Safely
+Essential Tips for Doing It Safely:

 - Start with the shortest fasting period.
 You could start with fasting for 12 hours and eating during the next 12 hours.
 If you had your last meal at 8 pm, do not eat anything until 8 am the next morning.
 This is not new to breakfast skippers!